ultimate-weather/ultimate-weather-ruby-basic/README.md

 - Add a branch to the github repo "your_first_last_name_todays_date_eg_03012019"
 - Update the README.md file to include your name at the top ("by Michael and Ben...")
 - Add and Commit your change in Git
-- Push branch
+- Push branch locally
+- Ensure CI passes in CircleCI
-- Create Pull Request
+- Create Pull Request in github
 - Get review(s) and Approvals
-- Merge ticket to Master
+- Merge ticket to Master thru github